MengQiuchen/cPeaks/Tutorials/docs/Tutorials.md

 ## 4. Reference

-[1] Zhang, K., Zemke, N. R., Armand, E. J. & Ren, B. (2024).
-A fast, scalable and versatile tool for analysis of single-cell omics data.
-Nature Methods, 1–11. https://doi.org/10.1038/s41592-023-02139-9
+[1] Zhang, Kai, et al. "A fast, scalable and versatile tool for analysis of single-cell omics data."
+Nature methods 21.2 (2024): 217-227.

-[2] Granja JM, Corces MR et al., ArchR is a scalable software package for integrative single-cell chromatin accessibility analysis.
-Nature Genetics (2021)
+[2] Granja, Jeffrey M., et al. "ArchR is a scalable software package for integrative single-cell chromatin accessibility analysis."
+Nature genetics 53.3 (2021): 403-411.

-[3] Meng Q, Wu X, et al. Toward a generic feature set defined by consensus peaks as a consistent reference for ATAC-seq data.
-BioRxiv [Preprint](https://doi.org/10.1101/2023.05.30.542889.)
+[3] Meng, Qiuchen, et al. "Toward a generic feature set defined by consensus peaks as a consistent reference for ATAC-seq data." bioRxiv (2023): 2023-05. https://doi.org/10.1101/2023.05.30.542889

 ## 5. Contact
 Please reach out to Meng Qiuchen at mqc17@mails.tsinghua.edu.cn if you encounter any issues or have any recommendations.